Krupal-Patel/Python-Notes/tableau_4.md

     - Titles: Used to describe the data visualization
     - Axis labels: Used to describe the field information within the rows and columns
     - Captions: Used to succinctly describe the visualization (optional)

+## SHOW ME
+  - The Show Me menu is a resource Tableau provides to help you build common data visualizations.
+The menu tells you exactly how many dimensions and measures are required to create frequently used data visualizations.
+As a reminder, a dimension is a categorical field that is not usually numeric, and a measure is a numeric data type that can be mathematically manipulated.
+This tool is a quick way to start building visualizations by clearing up any guesswork.